stratapp/stratapp-website/_posts/2018-02-15-ceos-should-stop-thinking.md

 banner_image: "/uploads/rogermartin.jpg"
 author: Ash Richardson
 seo_title: Professor Roger Martin on what CEOs should really be doing
-seo_description: Professor Roger Martin on what CEOs should really be doing in relation to strategy, compared to their executives, managers and teams.
+seo_description: 'Professor Roger Martin on what CEOs should really be doing in relation to strategy, compared to their executives, managers and teams. #stratapp tightens this process of evolving strategic choices.'
+slug: professor roger martin on what ceos should really be doing

 ---
 ## Professor Roger Martin is a legend on strategy